 The Department of Archaeology holds a Bronze Athena SWAN award in recognition of its work to support equality and diversity.

-The Athena SWAN Charter was first established for to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM).
-It was later expanded to address gender inequality and underrepresentation in the arts, humanities and social sciences.
-The department took park in the Gender Equality Charter Mark pilot that expanded the scheme beyond STEMM subjects.
-Our Bronze Award recognises the department's strong commitment to actions that will improve the representation, progression and success of both staff and students
+The Athena SWAN Charter was first established to encourage and recognize commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM).
+It was later expanded to address gender inequality and under representation in the arts, humanities and social sciences.

 Head of Department, Dawn Hadley, commented on achieving the Bronze Award:

 "I am absolutely delighted to receive the news that the Department of Archaeology has achieved a Bronze Athena SWAN award again in 2018.
 It reflects the hard work that goes on to realise our commitment to diversity and inclusion in all our endeavours, and our belief that a diverse staff and student community benefits everyone.
 We are incredibly proud of this achievement."

 For a list of support services and support networks available to staff and students please click here

 Please feel free to share any questions, experiences or feedback with our Equality and Diversity Committee by emailing Lizzy Craig-Atkins (chair) on email@example.com, or via your student reps.